Scott Simonson: Oakland Raiders

 On May 16, 2014, Simonson was signed as an undrafted free agent by the Oakland Raiders.
-On September 1, 2014, he was signed to the Raiders' practice squad.
-On December 6, 2014, he was promoted to the Raiders' active roster.
+On September 1, he was re-signed to the Raiders' practice squad.
+On December 6, Simonson was promoted to the Raiders' active roster.
 On June 4, 2015, he was waived by the Raiders.

 Carolina Panthers

 On June 10, 2015, Simonson was signed by the Carolina Panthers.
-On September 5, 2015, he was released by the Panthers.
-On September 7, 2015, Simonson was signed to the Panthers' practice squad.
+On September 5, he was released by the Panthers.
+On September 7, Simonson was re-signed to the Panthers' practice squad.
 On February 7, 2016, Simonson's Panthers played in Super Bowl 50.
 In the game, the Panthers fell to the Denver Broncos by a score of 24–10.

-Simonson was released on October 15, 2016.
-He was re-signed on October 18, 2016.
-He was released by the Panthers on November 4, 2016, and was re-signed to the practice squad on November 9.
-He signed a reserve/future contract with the Panthers on January 2, 2017.
+Simonson was released by Carolina on October 15, 2016.
+He was re-signed by the team three days later.
+Simonson was released by the Panthers on November 4, and was re-signed to the practice squad on November 9.

-On September 1, 2017, Simonson was placed on injured reserve.
+Simonson signed a reserve/future contract with the Panthers on January 2, 2017.
+On September 1, Simonson was placed on injured reserve.

 New York Giants

 On June 12, 2018, Simonson signed with the New York Giants.

-On December 23, 2018, Simonson scored his first career NFL touchdown against the Indianapolis Colts in a Week 16 match-up, on a three-yard reception from quarterback Eli Manning.
+On December 23, Simonson scored his first career NFL touchdown against the Indianapolis Colts in a Week 16 matchup, on a three-yard reception from quarterback Eli Manning.

 On February 19, 2019, Simonson signed a one-year contract extension with the Giants.
-He was placed on injured reserve on August 31, 2019, with an ankle injury.
-He was released from injured reserve with an injury settlement on September 10.
-On November 12, 2019, Simonson was re-signed by the Giants.
-He was placed on injured reserve on December 28, 2019, with a concussion.
+He was placed on injured reserve on August 31, with an ankle injury.
+Simonson was released from injured reserve with an injury settlement on September 10.
+On November 12, Simonson was re-signed by the Giants.
+He was placed on injured reserve on December 28, with a concussion.
 On February 24, 2020, Simonson was released by the New York Giants.